20 Great Movies About Music and Musicians

-As the name suggests, ‘Bohemian Rhapsody’ is a biopic based on the rise and struggles of Queens’ lead singer.
+As the name suggests, “Bohemian Rhapsody” is a biopic based on the rise and struggles of Queens’ lead singer.
 The movie revolves around the real music rhapsody of Freddie Mercury.
-Bryan Singer directed this charged biopic tuned with the accordance of Mercury’s own life.
+Bryan Singer directed this charged biopic following Mercury’s own life.

 3. A Star is Born (2018)

 “Music is essentially 12 notes between any octave.
 Twelve notes and the octave repeats.
 It’s the same story told over and over.
 All the artist can offer the world is how they see those 12 notes.”